-Ilyasah produced training programs to encourage higher education sanctioned by the City University of New York’s Office of Academic Affairs.
-She served twelve years on the Executive Youth Board for the City of Mount Vernon’s Mayor Ernest Davis, including appointments as Director of Public Relations, Director of Public Affairs & Special Events, and later promoted to Director of Cultural Affairs.
+Ilyasah produced training programs to encourage higher education for the City University of New York Office of Academic Affairs.
+She served twelve years where she was raised in the city of Mount Vernon, New York on the Executive Youth Board, and served 12-year appointments as Director of Public Relations, Director of Public Affairs & Special Events, and Director of Cultural Affairs.

-Ilyasah has retraced her father’s footsteps to the Holy City of Mecca, explored religious and historical sites in both Egypt and Jordan as the guest of Princess Alia Hussein, participated in interfaith dialogue study programs under Rabbi Nancy Kreimer and Dr. Aziza Al Hibri, and Ilyasah has served as member of the American Interfaith Leadership delegation that participated with the Malaria No More Foundation in Mali, West Africa.
-Ilyasah also served as a member of the United States delegation that accompanied President Bill Clinton to South Africa to commemorate election of President Nelson Mandela and the economic business development initiative.
+She mentors at Nile Rogers’ We Are Family Foundation, group homes, lock-up facilities, high schools and college campuses through a production of her exclusive production, The Wake-UP TourTM.
+Ilyasah retraced her father’s footsteps to the Holy City of Mecca, explored religious and historical sites in Egypt and Jordan as the guest of Princess Alia Hussein participated in interfaith dialogue study programs under Rabbi Nancy Kreimer and Dr. Aziza Al Hibri, and served as a member of the American Interfaith Leadership delegation that participated in Malaria No More Foundation in Mali, West Africa.
+Ilyasah also served as a member of the United States delegation that accompanied President Bill Clinton to South Africa to commemorate the election of President Nelson Mandela and the economic business development initiative.

 Ilyasah serves as a Trustee for the Harlem Symphony Orchestra, The Malcolm X & Dr. Betty Shabazz Memorial and Educational Center, and The Malcolm X Foundation.
-She is a member of the Arts Committee for the New York City Opera at Lincoln Center and a project advisor for the PBS award-winning Prince Among Slaves documentary.
+She is a member of the Arts Committee for the New York City Opera at Lincoln Center and a project advisor for PBS award winning Prince Among Slaves documentary.

-Ilysah holds a Master of Science in Education & Human Resource Development from Fordham University; a Bachelors of Science in Biology from SUNY/New Paltz; and she is currently an adjunct professor at John Jay College for Criminal Justice in New York City.
+She holds Master of Science in Education & Human Resource Development from Fordham University; Bachelors of Science in Biology from SUNY/New Paltz; and is currently an adjunct professor at John Jay College for Criminal Justice in New York City.